xyproto/orbiton/README.md

 * Files with lines longer than the terminal width are not supported (resize the terminal to edit long lines).
 * When elongating a long line (one that is already longer than the terminal width), the line will break at an unexpected location.
-* The smart indentation can be a bit dumb at times.

 ## Hotkeys